VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 A demonstration for visualizing RDF semantic graphs alongside 3D City models using:
 * [UD-Viz](https://github.com/VCityTeam/UD-Viz) as a frontend web application for urban data visualization
   * In particular the [SPARQL module](https://github.com/VCityTeam/UD-Viz/tree/master/src/Widgets/Extensions/SPARQL) is used to visualize semantic urban data in the form of RDF
-* [Strabon RDF Store](http://www.strabon.di.uoa.gr/) an RDF-Store for storing and serving geospatial semantic graph data in the form of RDF
+* [Blazegraph](https://github.com/blazegraph/database/wiki/About_Blazegraph) an RDF-Store for storing and serving geospatial semantic graph data in the form of RDF with a SPARQL API
-* [PostGIS](https://postgis.net/) a geospatial database extension of [PostgreSQL](https://www.postgresql.org/) used here as a backend database for Strabon

 ### Component Diagram
 ![SPARQL POC Component Diagram](./UD-Demo_SPARQL_POC_Component_Diagram.svg)